Indiana State University: Facilities

 Hulman Center, originally named Hulman Civic-University Center, is a multi-use arena that opened in December 1973.
 It seats 10,200 people for basketball and is home to the Indiana State University Sycamores men's and women's basketball teams of the Missouri Valley Conference.
 It has hosted multiple concerts and the Missouri Valley Conference men's basketball tournament title game in 1979, the year legendary Larry Bird helped the undefeated Sycamores reach the championship game of the NCAA tournament.
 The Hulman Center hosted the 1974 Midwest Region of the NCAA Tournament which featured Creighton, Texas, Oral Roberts, Syracuse, Louisville, and Kansas.
-It is currently being renovated at a cost of $50 million, scheduled to be completed in late 2020.
+It reopened after a two-year, $50 million renovation in December 2020.

 The baseball field is located within a mile of the main campus along the Wabash River.
-Bob Warn Field at Sycamore Stadium is home to the Sycamore Baseball program and played host to the 2014 and 2016 Missouri Valley Conference Baseball Championship.
+Bob Warn Field at Sycamore Stadium is home to the Sycamore Baseball program and played host to the 2014, 2016, and 2023 Missouri Valley Conference Baseball Championship, as well as the 2023 Terre Haute Regional as part of the NCAA Division I Baseball Tournament.
 Memorial Stadium, the home field for Indiana State's NCAA Football Championship Subdivision football team of the Missouri Valley Football Conference, and the women's soccer team is located on Wabash Avenue, two miles (3 km) east of the main campus.
 The Gibson Track and Field Complex is the newest athletic facility at Indiana State and is located along the Wabash River on the west side of campus.
-It hosted the 2016 Missouri Valley Conference Track and Field Championships.
+It hosted the 2016 and 2024 Missouri Valley Conference Track and Field Championships.
 Price Field is the home for the Sycamore Softball team.

-Indiana State University has hosted thirteen (2002, 2004–2011, 2013–2014, 2016, 2019) NCAA Division I cross country championships at the LaVern Gibson Championship Cross Country Course.
-The school has also hosted the NCAA Great Lakes Regional seven times (1998, 1999, 2001, 2003, 2017, 2018 and 2020*); ISU will host the Great Lakes Regional in 2022.
+Indiana State University has hosted thirteen (2002, 2004–2011, 2013–2014, 2016, 2019) NCAA Division I cross country championships at the LaVern Gibson Championship Cross Country Course, and was once again selected to host them in 2026.
+The school has hosted the NCAA Great Lakes Regional seven times (1998, 1999, 2001, 2003, 2017, 2018 and 2022), and also the NCAA Division III cross country championships in 2012 and 2024, as well as numerous track and field high school state championships through the IHSAA.

 The university also hosted the 1975 NCAA Gymnastics National Championships and hosted the tenth NCAA Wrestling Championships in 1937; the school had yet to establish a wrestling program.